williamgibb/dataGrapher/Readme.md

 The user option allows you to specify the researcher performing the data collection.
 The port option allows you to specify which serial port to connect to.
 This should be a serial port that can be used by pyserial.
+By default, the instaneous change in values are logged.
+You can suppress this with the '--no-print-diff' option.
 The stable option allows you to specify if you only want data values recorded that are stable reading from the balance.